Error loading MacroEngine script (file: )

-Chinese consumers’ spending in fast moving consumer goods grows by 4.6% from a year ago, much faster than 2% growth in first quarter.
+Spending in fast moving consumer goods (FMCG) grows by 4.3% from a year ago, which is 0.7 percentage point higher than that in 2016 and the fastest in three years.
 View more

 Managing Director, North Asia, Kantar Retail